Pine Bend Bluffs Natural Area

 The Pine Bend Bluffs Natural Area covers an extensive area of woodland, wetland and prairie along the west bend of the Mississippi River about 15 minutes south of downtown St. Paul and west of Hastings.
 Its name refers to the large white pines that formerly graced its bluffs.
 A few of these majestic trees can still be seen towering above the canopy.

-The area covers multiple public and private properties, but primarily consists of three properties north to south: Macalester Colleges Katherine Ordway Natural History Study Area, the Pine Bend Bluffs Scientific and Natural Area (SNA), and Flint Hills Resources' natural area.
+The area covers multiple public and private properties but primarily consists of three properties north to south: Macalester Colleges Katherine Ordway Natural History Study Area, the Pine Bend Bluffs Scientific and Natural Area (SNA), and Flint Hills Resources' natural area.

 Pine Bend Bluffs is known for stunning views of the Upper Mississippi River basin and its critical role in providing wildlife habitat.
 Friends of the Mississippi River has played an instrumental role in its protection.
 In 2002, FMR-led efforts culminated in the creation of the Pine Bend Bluffs Scientific and Natural Area.
 SNAs are similar to state parks, but they are more highly protected.
 In February 2011, FMR secured another 66 essential acres, turning the SNA into one continuous corridor--important for plants and animals--and making it one of the largest natural areas along the Mississippi.
 Then in 2012, Macalester College enrolled the majority of their property in a conservation easement.
 As a result, most of Pine Bend is now permanently protected.

-Importance of Pine Bend Bluffs
+Ecological Significance of Pine Bend Bluffs

 The Pine Bend Bluffs Natural Area has become increasingly significant and unique as natural areas along the Mississippi River continue to be fragmented by development and degraded by exotic invasive species.